lavhuyaar/odin-calculator/README.md

 # The Odin Project 5 - Calculator

-The Final project of TOP Fuundations is done!!!
+The final project of TOP Foundations is done!!!

 I made this project all by myself (proud moment onli)